Chemical Pregnancy vs. Miscarriage: What's the Difference?

 The loss often occurs before the expected period date, or within a few days of it.
 Clinically, it presents as a period that arrives on time or slightly late, sometimes heavier than usual, sometimes with brief spotting before a more normal bleed.

-The term "chemical" is considered outdated by some practitioners and patient advocates — because to the person who saw a positive test, it was a real pregnancy and a real loss, regardless of how early it occurred.
+The term "chemical" is considered outdated by a growing share of clinicians and patient advocates, because to the person who saw a positive test, it was a real pregnancy and a real loss, regardless of how early it occurred.
 However, the clinical distinction is still used in research and hospital documentation.

 Defining a Clinical Miscarriage